What Are The 5 Basic Skills Of Drawing

 Negative Space:

-• Just as important as positive space, negative space is the area surrounding and between the subjects of the drawing.
-It is essentially the background but can play an important role in the composition.
+- Just as important as positive space, negative space is the area surrounding and between the subjects of the drawing.
+It is essentially the background, but it can play an important role in the composition.
 Understanding and effectively using negative space can dramatically enhance the balance, composition, and overall impact of a drawing.
 For example, in the same portrait, the negative space would be the area around the person’s head, between their arms, or any other space not occupied by the subject.

 Depiction of Light and Shadow: